redpanda-data/redpanda/docs/www/mirromaker2-migration.md

 One of the more elegant aspects of Redpanda is that it is compatible with the [Kafka API and ecosystem](/docs/www/faq.md).
-So, when you want to migrate data from Kafka or replicate data between Redpanda clusters, MirrorMaker 2 tool, bundled in the [Kafka download package](https://kafka.apache.org/downloads), is a natural solution.
+So, when you want to migrate data from Kafka or replicate data between Redpanda clusters, MirrorMaker 2 tool, which is bundled in the [Kafka download package](https://kafka.apache.org/downloads), is a natural solution.

-In this article, we'll go through the process of configuring MirrorMaker to replicate from one Redpanda cluster to another.
+In this article, we'll go through the process of configuring MirrorMaker to replicate data from one Redpanda cluster to another.
+In short, MirrorMaker reads a configuration file that specifies the connection details for the Redpanda clusters, as well as other options.
+After you start MirrorMaker, the data migration continues according to the configuration at launch time until you kill the MirrorMaker process.

 For all of the details on MirrorMaker and its options, check out the [Kafka documentation](https://kafka.apache.org/documentation/#georeplication).

 ## Prerequisites

 To set up the replication, we'll need:

-- 2 Redpanda Clusters - You can set up these clusters in any deployment you like, including [Kubernetes](/docs/www/quick-start-kubernetes.md), [Docker](/docs/www/quick-start-docker.md), [Linux](/docs/www/quick-start-linux.md), or [MacOS](/docs/www/quick-start-macos.md).
+- 2 Redpanda clusters - You can set up these clusters in any deployment you like, including [Kubernetes](/docs/www/quick-start-kubernetes.md), [Docker](/docs/www/quick-start-docker.md), [Linux](/docs/www/quick-start-linux.md), or [MacOS](/docs/www/quick-start-macos.md).
     The key points here are:
     - Make sure that the IP addresses and ports on each cluster are accessible by MirrorMaker.